 The Legendary Polaris Slingshot

 Described as either a “three wheeled motorcycle” or an “open air roadster” the Polaris Slingshot is an unconventional vehicle that has been impressing audiences and wildly dividing opinions ever since it rolled onto the scene in 2014.
 Essentially, it’s a sports car with motorcycle ergonomics…or is at a motorcycle with sports car tendencies?
 It’s a mixture of both, really, that features a steering wheel, side-by-side bucket seats, but no roof or doors…and to make things extra weird, most jurisdictions require riders and passengers to wear motorcycle helmets whilst in motion.
-And since it comes powered by a beastly 2,400cc inline four engine that produces 173 horsepower, 166 lb-ft of peak torque, and can hit 60 mph in 4.6 seconds, with an overall top speed of 130 mph, the helmet is a wise option.
+And since it comes powered by a beastly 2,400cc inline four engine that produces 173 horsepower, 166 lb-ft of peak torque, and can hit 60 mph in 4.6 seconds, and the Polaris Slingshot top speed?
+A respectable 130 mph, so wearing a helmet is a wise option.
 With performance specs like that and such a unique drive/ride experience, it’s not hard to see why the Polaris Slingshot garners so much interest.

 You’d think that a machine as popular as the Polaris Slingshot would already have a couple of lists dedicated to it, but amazingly, there aren’t any out there.
 We also tried looking around for cool custom pages or sites devoted to Polaris Slingshot customs, but there wasn’t a lot of information to be found.
 These days, conventional motorcycle custom sites are a dime a dozen, but we thought there would be more love for the Slingshot…but apparently not.
 With that in mind, we’re going to try and right that wrong by putting together a quick list of the best Polaris Slingshot customs that we’ve found.